instagibbs/bolts/XX-eltoo-peer-protocol.md

 the number they send as well.
 If they don't match, this indicates an unfinished turn or error.

-This assumes that HTLCs are not fast-forwarded until after a `update_signed_eltoo_ack` has been sent back to the offerer(and persisted).
+This assumes that HTLCs are not fast-forwarded until after a `update_signed_ack` has been sent back to the offerer(and persisted).
 This allows for more reliable forwarding during reconnects without requiring extensive retransmission.